fox-it/dissect-docs/docs/source/target-query.rst

     $ target-query host.img -f walkfs --limit 10

-Besides the regular format, target-query can use ``-j`` option to output as JSON.
-After you have generated some data you might want to process it further, you can use :doc:`rdump <rdump>` (Record Dumper) for this.
+In addition to its regular output, target-query can use the -j option to produce JSON-formatted results.
+To work with records efficiently, consider using the Dissect utility rdump.
+This tool allows you to convert records into JSON, CSV, or even stream them directly to platforms like Splunk or Elastic.
+You can learn more about how to use rdump on the dedicated rdump page.

 If you want to use a tool like ``grep`` to search the results of a query, you need to add the ``-s`` option to turn the records into searchable strings: